 5. Calibrate Touch Screen on Android with Apps

-There are apps in Google Play Store that can calibrate your phone/tablet touch screen and improve its accuracy and responsiveness.
+There are apps in the Google Play Store that can calibrate your phone/tablet touch screen and improve its accuracy and responsiveness.
 These apps are especially helpful if your touch screen responds too slow or inaccurately.
-Type "touch screen calibration" on the search bar in Play Store and you should get quite a few results.
+Type "touch screen calibration" on the search bar in the Play Store and you should get quite a few results.
 Read the reviews carefully before download.

 If your phone or tablet has been dropped, smacked, water damaged, the touch screen could be damaged and thus stop working.
 Before replacing a new touch screen, try these free tips first.